AnyChart/docs.anychart.com/Gantt_Chart/Event_Listeners.md

 ## Default Events

-<br>It is necessary to say a few words about the default behaviour.
-E.g. when you click on some row, events are dispatching in the following order:
+<br>When you click on a row or move the mouse over the row, there is some default actions take place.

+Those events dispatch in the following order on every click:
-<br>1) rowMouesDown
+<br>1) rowMouseDown
 <br>2) rowMouseUp
-<br>3) rowClick
+<br>3) rowClick (which is the same as rowMouseDown + rowMouseUp)
 <br>4) rowSelect

 <br><table>